apetrone/blacksmith/README.md

 ## Paths
-There are three paths that are required when writing this file. source_assets - root where the source assets can be found. compiled_assets - root where the 'final' version of the files will be placed tool_path - This can be a single string or list of strings to append to the PATH environment variable when executing tools
+There are three paths that are required when writing this file. source_root - root where the source assets can be found. destination_root - root where the 'final' version of the files will be placed tool_path - This can be a single string or list of strings to append to the PATH environment variable when executing tools
 NOTE: These paths are now RELATIVE to the specified configuration file.